 Lectures concerning 1) the nature of brand names 2) main characteristics of advertising communication and argumentation, with a particular focus on the slogan; 3) comment on advertising texts from the point of view of brand names and slogan strategies.

 Students may choose to present, during the course, an exposé based on the analysis of a series of advertising texts concerning either the same product or the same producer and focused on brand names and slogans.
-The course materials and any further details will be published after each lecture on the dedicated e-learning platform, which will include calendarization of the lessons and detailed program, available from the first lesson.
+The course materials and any further details will be published after each lecture on the dedicated e-learning platform, which will include calendarization of the lessons and detailed program.
 During the academic year the teacher will be available during office hours (see web page).

-Non-attending students will find, on the dedicated e-learning platform, materials and insights on the subjects of the course, as well as the detailed program, available from the first lesson.
+Non-attending students will find, on the dedicated e-learning platform, materials and insights on the subjects of the course, as well as the detailed program.
 The teacher will provide support during office hours (see web page).

 |Jean Michel Adam, Marc Bonhomme||L'argumentation publicitaire: rhétorique de l'éloge et de la persuasion||Armand Colin||2007|

 |Laurent, Bénédicte||Nom de marque, nom de produit: sémantique du nom déposé||L'Harmattan||2007|